What to Wear Guide - Senior Edition

 These heirloom vintage dresses:

-These outfits use the color wheel to coordinate what the subjects are wearing with the location: here we see complimentary colors (colors that are opposite to each other on the color wheel), like purple/yellow and blue/orange:
+These outfits use the color wheel to coordinate what the subjects are wearing with the location: here we see complimentary colors (colors that are opposite to each other on the color wheel), like purple/yellow, blue/orange or red/green:

 Another way to use the color wheel is to work with an analogous color scheme - which just means using colors that are adjacent to each other on the color wheel.
 Like shades of blues and greens: